Access to Care

 Problems with Your Dentist

-Patients of MDS member dentists expect the best care.
+Patients of Massachusetts Dental Society (MDS) member dentists expect the best care.
 When a patient is unhappy with his or her dental treatment, it is a good idea to speak with the providing dentist first.
 Sometimes the dentist and patient are able to resolve the problem on their own.
 Sometimes they can’t.
 That’s where the MDS and its dispute resolution process, called Peer Review, can help.